garudasana | eagle pose

 Hey there super-yogis!
 This pose is a combination of balance, strength, and stretching.
 Garudasana (Eagle pose) is great for unlocking tension in the shoulders and developing strength in the ankles.

-.
-Extend your right arm, and place your left arm underneath it, so the arms touch above the elbow.
+Now for the top of the body, extend your right arm, and place your left arm underneath it, so the arms touch above the elbow.
 Move the left-hand up and the right hand back, so that your palms come together and the arms are entwined.
 If the palms don’t reach, then take a hold of the right wrist with the left hand.

-Once you are in the pose, pull your shoulder blades down the back, and scoop your elbows forward – feeling the great release in the top of the shoulders!
+Once you are in the pose, pull your shoulder blades down the back, and scoop your elbows forward – feeling the great release in the top of the shoulders.

 Stay here for 10 breaths and repeat on the other side.